wp-plugins/wp-twitter-feeds/README.txt

 By option page, you can define the duration of fade effect, the number of tweet to see and other things.

 The "WP Twitter Feeds" Widget will never require your Twitter password, because it based on Open Authentication (OAuth) keys and secrets, that you will get by creating your application at Twitter.
 It gets all your required data from API.
 Incase you change your password, you won’t need to update your Widget in your Blog.

+= Rate Us / Feedback =

+Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

+=Want More?=

+If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

 = Features =